So you’ve decided to write a nonfiction book.

 - They give personalized tips and tricks for dealing with specific situations or circumstances your readers might encounter

-How to Get Personal Examples for Your Book
+How to Get Personal Examples for a Nonfiction Book

 Don’t worry if you don’t have clients in your topic area or outside examples to include.
 Start by using your own personal stories and experiences to demonstrate how your insights work in the real world.
 Then, if you think you need additional support, you can find it!

 To get personal examples from other people, consider starting a blog where you answer questions, participating in an online forum on your topic, or asking friends and family to help you by trying out your strategies and sharing their results.